intel/llvm/sycl/doc/design/VirtualFunctions.md

 considered to be device  as defined by the [extension specification][1], such
 as:

-- virtual member functions annotated with `indirectly_callable` compile-time property should be emitted into device code;
+- virtual member functions annotated with `indirectly_callable_in` compile-time property should be emitted into device code;
-- virtual member function *not* annotated with `indirectly_callable` compile-time property should *not* be emitted into device code;
+- virtual member function *not* annotated with `indirectly_callable_in` compile-time property should *not* be emitted into device code;

-To achieve that, the front-end should implicitly add `sycl_device` attribute to each function which is marked with the `indirectly_callable` attribute.
-This can be done during handling of `[[__sycl_detail__::add_ir_attributes_function]]` attribute by checking if one of string literals passed in there as a property name is equal to "indirectly_callable".
+To achieve that, the front-end should implicitly add `sycl_device` attribute to each function which is marked with the `indirectly_callable_in` attribute.
+This can be done during handling of `[[__sycl_detail__::add_ir_attributes_function]]` attribute by checking if one of string literals passed in there is an attribute name argument name to "indirectly_callable".
 Later the `sycl_device` attribute can be used to decide if a virtual function should be emitted into device code.

 When emitting virtual calls, front-end should emit an extra `virtual-call` LLVM IR attribute at every call site.
 This attribute will be used by a middle-end